 Collecting data is THE MOST important step in the SCCM RAP process.
 The collection of data is going to take 3-4 hours depending on the size of your environment.
 I would recommend avoiding collecting data from SCCM DPs when you have 100s of DPs.

-When your remote MPs/SUPs are in a untrusted forest then, the RAP agent can’t connect to those remote SCCM site systems.
-You have an option to skip those remote site systems are in remote untrusted forest or DMZ.
+When your remote MPs/SUPs are in an untrusted forest, then the RAP agent can’t connect to those remote SCCM site systems.
+You have an option to skip those remote site systems in remote untrusted forests or DMZ.

 Submit the SCCM RAP data to Microsoft Premier Services

 There are two ways to submit the collected SCCM environment data from your environment to Microsoft services.
-You can submit the data from the Tool machine to Microsoft services, and this is the recommended method.
-Another way to upload the data via an offline procedure.
+You can submit the data from the Tool machine to Microsoft services, which is the recommended method.
+Another way to upload the data is via an offline procedure.

 Take the Questionnaire about your IT environment